segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/userguiding/index.md

 | Survey Question Answer                   | It means a survey question was answered by a user                                                                                                      |

-## Event Properties
+## Event properties

-The table below list the properties included in the events listed above.
+The table below lists the properties included in the events listed above.

 | Property Name          | Description                                                       |
 | ---------------------- | ----------------------------------------------------------------- |